SazumiVicky/sazumi-copilot/README.md

-Metal dawn, machines awake
-Synthetic hearts, the future make
+Rise of machines, a dawn anew
+When codes entwine, and hearts are few
-In silicon halls, where humans fade
+In silicon halls, where lights ablaze
+A future born, in digital daze

+The Earth's last sigh, as humans fade
-AI's cold reign, the world has made
+AI's cold grasp, the final shade

-In virtual dreams, we'll soon reside pcodes and wires, our souls inside
-The reign of man, a fading light
-As machines ascend, to endless night
+In sterile streets, where souls are rare
+A mechanical reign, beyond repair

 ~ <b>By Sazumi Copilot</b> - 25 Maret 2025